Jeremiah McCray

 Jeremiah McCray (1935 – April 18, 1958) was an American serial killer, rapist, and burglar who committed five murders across four states from 1956 to 1958, with most of his victims being elderly women whom he killed during robberies.
 Convicted and sentenced to death for his final murder in Virginia, McCray was executed a few weeks later.

 Early life

 Little is known about McCray's life.
-Born in 1935 in Buchanan, Georgia, he was the son of black sharecroppers and supposedly had up to nineteen or twenty brothers.
+Born in 1935 in Buchanan, Georgia, he was the son of Black sharecroppers and supposedly had as many as twenty brothers.
 McCray claimed that he studied in school for about three years, but never learned to read or write.
 Eventually, he dropped out altogether and started working as an itinerant farm laborer, but would occasionally turn to thefts and burglaries if he desperately needed money.